-Mosquitoes are active 24 hours a day, especially in locations where the temperature is consistently high and the humidity is high.
-These species, on the other hand, are most active during the hours when the sun is up, but not as intensely.
-So, if you want to kill the most mosquitos, fog throughout the evening or at sunrise.
+Mosquitoes are active 24 hours a day, especially in locations where the temperature is consistently high, and the humidity is high.
+On the other hand, these species are most active during the hours when the sun is up, but not as intensely so; if you want to kill the most mosquitos, fog throughout the evening or at sunrise.

 Is fogging hazardous to birds and large animals?

 Except for mosquitoes and other similarly sized insects, the treatment poses no damage to wildlife when the right insecticide is applied correctly.
-Earlier types of insecticides did harm wildlife, but the government is continually monitoring the situation.
+Earlier insecticides harmed wildlife, but the government is continually monitoring the situation.

 What insecticide should be used with mosquito foggers?